About Susan Lyons

 I’m also totally thrilled each time a reader takes the time to contact me and tell me she’s enjoyed one of my stories.

-Be warned, my books are sexy!
-More than one woman has told me she’s had to put down my book and grab her sweetie – and that he’s grateful for it.
-But there’s a lot more to my stories.
-They’re about dealing with tough issues, re-examining values, doing the hard work of confronting issues and growing as a person, the joy of supportive friendship and, most of all, the power of love.
+My books are romance, which means the reader is guaranteed of a happy romantic ending.
+They’re also about dealing with tough issues, re-examining values, doing the hard work of confronting issues and growing as a person, the joy of supportive friendship and, most of all, the power of love.